logo

 As a new mum, you may be tempted to reach for that extra cup of coffee to help you power through the day.
 However, it's crucial to remember that caffeine can pass into your breast milk, potentially causing your little one to become fussy or have trouble sleeping.

-To maintain a healthy milk supply and ensure your baby's comfort, aim to limit your caffeine intake to 200-300 mg per day, which is roughly equivalent to 2-3 cups of coffee.
+To maintain a healthy milk supply and ensure your baby's comfort, limit your caffeine intake to 200-300 mg per day, roughly equivalent to 2-3 cups of coffee.

 Hidden Sources of Caffeine

-Foods like tea, dark chocolate, soft drinks, and energy drinks also pack a lot of caffeine.
-Keeping an eye on their consumption will help you enjoy your coffee and still ensure your baby’s comfort.
+Foods like tea, dark chocolate, soft drinks, and energy drinks also contain a lot of caffeine.
+Monitoring your consumption will help you enjoy your coffee and still ensure your baby’s comfort.

 Avoiding High-Mercury Fish for Breast Milk Quality

-You most likely already avoided these during your pregnancy but make sure to continue doing so.
+You most likely already avoided these during your pregnancy but continue doing so.
 Mercury can accumulate in your body and pass through your breast milk, potentially harming your baby's developing nervous system.

-Fish like shark, swordfish, king mackerel, and bigeye tuna should be avoided altogether during this time.
+Fish like sharks, swordfish, king mackerel, and bigeye tuna should be avoided during this time.
 Instead, opt for low-mercury alternatives that still provide the essential nutrients you and your baby need.

 Safe Fish Options for Breastfeeding Mums